 Ariston – Pitas or Greek pies.
 Savory and sweet.
 Since 1906.
 Packed all day.
 Mr. Stavros recommends the shrimp pie.

 Mam – Pies, focused on spinach and cheese pies.
 Grab one of each and eat outside the shop.

 Krinos – Loukoumades, Greece’s answer to the doughnut.
-Covered in honey and finger licking good.
+Covered in honey and finger licking goodness.